MetaIdea/nms-discord-mod-builder/README.md

 # Configuration

-- In bot.lua change bot.lua, guildname, CHANNEL, this_dir, AllowedRolesCustomMod
+- In bot.lua change BOT_TOKEN, guildname, CHANNEL, this_dir, AllowedRolesCustomMod
 - In steamcmd/UpdateGame.bat change STEAM_USERNAME and STEAM_PASSWORD
 - Use start.bat to start the bot